Kuree/cgra_pnr/README.md

 ```

 ### FPGA
-~~It currently can place FPGA based on a custom format designed for VPR.
-I will release the modified VPR soon.
-It uses a different format than the packed CGRA file.~~

-Due to the recent changes to the initial placement as well as annealing movement change, I've decided to drop suuport of FPGA in the `master` branch.
-FPGA code is still accessible in older branches.
+It supports both `VPR` and `bookshelf` format.
+As a result, it can place any
+packed version of VPR benchmark or ISPD FPGA benchmark.
+However, because it's
+not designed to place generic netlists, it may not obtain an optimal solution,
+or may be very slow to converge.
 ### Work in progress
 1. ~~Integrate DAG kernel based partition.~~
 2. ~~Use register folding instead of wasting PE tiles for registers that drives more than one net.~~ Done
-3. (Maybe) reimplement in C++ for efficiency.
+3. ~~reimplement in C++ for efficiency.~~